n8henrie/rpi_arduino_template/README.md

 - `cu` for a simple serial connection. `sudo aptitude install cu`

 ## Setup

+### Git Submodules

+I've added a few boards.txt files that seem to work (found at the [Unofficial list of 3rd party boards support urls](https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls) from the Arduino GitHub site) as [git submodules](http://git-scm.com/docs/git-submodule).
+After cloning this repo, you may need to `git submodule update --init --recursive` and `git submodule foreach git pull origin master` to get them all pulled in and up to date.

+### Env Variables

 Export the `ARDUINO_MK` env variable as the path to `Arduino.mk`.
 If you installed via GitHub to `/opt/arduino-mk` like I did, you could run `export ARDUINO_MK=/opt/arduino-mk/Arduino.mk`.
 Once this seems to be working, add that to your `~/.bash_profile` or `~/.bashrc`, depending on your setup.
 Make sure it's properly set with `env | grep ARDUINO_MK`.
 On OSX you'll also need to export `ARDUINO_DIR` as noted in `Makefile`.

+### USB Permissions

 Whenever you plug the Arduino or USBasp into your (powered) USB hub, it will get assigned to something like `/dev/ttyACM0` or `/dev/ttyUSB1`.
 There are a number of ways to figure out which one -- I recommend `ls -lAtr /dev/tty{A,U}*`, look at the timestamps, plug and unplug the USB a few times, and you should be able to figure it out.
 While not strictly necessary, I recommend setting up a udev rule to automatically set appropriate permissions and to symlink the device to something static (e.g. `/dev/arduino_serial`), which will make it much easier to write your scripts.
 You can see my udev rules in `10-local.rules`.
 You may choose to edit these to suit your situation and `sudo cp -i 10-local.rules /etc/udev/rules.d/` once you're satisfied.